nats-io/natscli/jsch/README.md

 ### Associated Consumers

-With a stream handle you can et lists of known Consumers using `stream.ConsumerNames()`, or create new Consumers within the stream using `stream.NewConsumer` and `stream.NewConsumerFromTemplate`.
+With a stream handle you can get lists of known Consumers using `stream.ConsumerNames()`, or create new Consumers within the stream using `stream.NewConsumer` and `stream.NewConsumerFromTemplate`.
 Consumers can also be loaded using `stream.LoadConsumer` and you can combine load and create using `stream.LoadOrNewConsumer` and `stream.LoadOrNewConsumerFromTemplate`.

 These methods just proxy to the Consumer specific ones which will be discussed below.